kosperera/devcontainers/jekyll/README.md

 ## Using This Definition
 This definition is a flavor of [jekyll definition found in @microsoft/devcontainers][ms-devcontainer-jekyll] with minor tweaks for personal use.
 Check out the [vscode-remote-try-*][vscode-remote-try-search-query] repositories if you are looking for complete sample projects.

+## License
+Copyright :copyright: Kosala Nuwan Perera.
+All rights reserved.

+The source code is license under the [MIT license][lic].

 [jekyll-resources]: https://github.com/topics/jekyll?l=ruby
 [gh-pages-docs]: https://guides.github.com/features/pages/
 [jekyll-cli-docs]: https://jekyllrb.com/docs/configuration/options/#build-command-options